 - get the State Pension

-- get another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit)
+- get another social security benefit (not including Adult Disability Payment from the Scottish Government, Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit)

 If you do not get either of these, or if you live abroad, you may need to make a claim.